 How to Avoid It:

-Take time to reflect on your career ambitions.
+Take the time to reflect on your career ambitions.
 Set short-term and long-term goals that are specific, measurable, and achievable.
 Regularly revisit and adjust these goals as your priorities evolve.

 How to Avoid It: